This page provides a comprehensive guide on how to contribute to the Wisdom project.

 Language Standards

-- Primary: C++20 (required)
+- Primary: C++20 (required).

 - Supported: C++23 features where available.
 If you want to use C++23 features, please ensure they are supported by all target compilers by using feature macros.
 Don't use

-!
+__cplusplus!
 It is unreliable on MSVC.

 Build Requirements